N8WM/netberry/README.md

   Creates a WPA2-protected Wi-Fi network for client devices.

 - **NetworkManager-based uplinks**
-  Ethernet is used as the primary uplink (Wi-Fi uplink planned).
+  Ethernet is used as the primary uplink (Wi-Fi uplink can be configured).

 - **No client VPN software required**
   Works with devices that cannot install VPNs (TVs, consoles, work laptops).